Unavoidable structures in infinite tournaments: Abstract

 \section{Abstract}

 We prove a strong dichotomy result for countably-infinite oriented graphs; that is, we prove that for all countably-infinite oriented graphs $G$, either (i) there is a countably-infinite tournament $K$ such that $G\not\subseteq K$, or (ii) every countably-infinite tournament contains a \emph{spanning} copy of $G$.
-Our characterization implies a corresponding result for transitive acyclic oriented graphs (i.e.~strict partial orders).
-We also consider an extension of the above result to uncountable oriented graphs.
-Finally, we consider a problem of a slightly different nature; that is, which oriented graphs are guaranteed to appear in tournaments on $\NN$ with a sufficient density of forward edges.
+Furthermore, we are able to give a concise characterization of such oriented graphs.
+Our characterization becomes even simpler in the case of transitive acyclic oriented graphs (i.e.~strict partial orders).

+For uncountable oriented graphs, we are able to extend the dichotomy result mentioned above to all regular cardinals $\kappa$; however, we are only able to provide a concise characterization in the case when $\kappa=\aleph_1$.